zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-search.md

             // ... code omitted ...
         }

-The first thing we will do in this case is override some of the default behavior for the autocomplete box.
+The first thing we will do in this case is override some of the default behavior for the AutoComplete box.
 Normally, when you select something from a standard auto-complete box, the selected text is moved up into the box.
 We don't need that behavior.
 Instead, we want to clear the user's entered text, resetting back to the "Search music..." placeholder text.
 To do this, we call **preventDefault()** on the event to suppress the normal handling and **e.sender.value("")** to clear the text: